julian3493/Ruby_Scraper_Capstone/README.md

 ### Run tests

-- Install RSpec by typing in your terminal `gem install rspec`
-- After the installation is over, just type the command `rspec` in your terminal to check the results of the tests.
+- Just type the command `rspec` in your terminal to check the results of the tests.

 ## Author